The ‘Needs to Know’

-19. Right…our next stop down the road is the Corn Exchange which dates from 1848 & was originally built without the clock tower.
+19. Our next stop down the road is the Corn Exchange which dates from 1848 & was originally built without the clock tower.
 This was later added by Alderman Galpin & the people were sure it would one day fall down.
-The Town Hall & Council Chamber sit here.
+The Town Hall & Council Chamber sit here

 & over the road is another recommendation for somewhere to eat….

-Masala Dorchester – have to say one of the best curry houses we’ve ever eaten in
+Masala Dorchester – we have to say one of the best curry houses we’ve ever eaten in

 Here’s the view back up the road….

 20. As we continue down the road on the left we come across the 2nd hotel of our trip..The Kings Arms.
-Nice Best Western Hotel, but if they offer you room 206 politely decline cause it’s next to the lift!!
+Nice Best Western Hotel, but if they offer you room 206 politely decline because it’s next to the noisy lift!!

 The property is an 18th century bowed window coaching inn & features by name in Hardy’s ‘Mayor of Casterbridge’.
 In those days the fastest horse & coaches took 16 hours to reach London.

 21. Next on the right we come to All Saints Church which has has a fantastic spire.
 Go round the back & stand in the churchyard & read the Thomas Hardy poem for a smile & a shiver!